Home l About Us l Feedback l Guest Book l Archives l Search

 Nine states mull central inter-state transport policy:State governments are seriously contemplating the development of a central inter-state transport policy with the help of the Union Government to iron out the differences in the policies of individual states.
 The formation of a separate public transport ministry out of the Surface Transport Ministry has also been demanded at the Central Government level.

 IT honchos cash in on bull run: The recent bull run on the markets has seen a rush to sell of a different kind.
-Several promoters, directors, top executives of Corporate India have added millions to their kitty by selling part of their holdings over the last few weeks.
+Several promoters, directors,

 Business papers